 2. Neptune’s Grotto (Grotta di Nettuno):

-• Access: Accessible by boat from Alghero’s port or by descending the Escala del Cabirol (Goat’s Steps), a steep staircase with 654 steps.
+- Access: You can access it by boat from Alghero’s port.
+Another way is by descending the Escala del Cabirol (Goat’s Steps), a steep staircase with 654 steps.

 3. Beaches: